mpi-astronomy/FAQ/faq/chapters/computing/password-managers.md

 * Stores more than passwords: I can store my passwords, SSH keys, API tokens, secure notes, and other sensitive information.
 * Cloud-based synchronization: I can access my passwords from any device with an internet connection, but also when offline (useful if you store sensitive notes or documents).
 * Multiple vaults: I can separate and organize my personal and professional passwords in folders.
-* Bio-metric authentication: I can use my fingerprint to unlock the vault on my phone, Mac laptop, etc.
+* Biometric authentication: I can use my fingerprint to unlock the vault on my phone, Mac laptop, etc.
 * Free version: There is a free tier that has most of the features I need.
 * Reasonable price: The premium tier is affordable ($1/month) and offers additional features like 2FA token storage, secure file storage, and password health reports.